What is Hymn Study?

 Perhaps we do not attach enough importance to the habit of praise in our children’s devotion.
 Praise and thanksgiving come freely from the young heart: gladness is natural and holy, and music is a delight.
 The singing of hymns at home and of the hymns and canticles in church should be a special delight; and the habit of soft and reverent singing, or offering our very best in praise, should be carefully formed.

-Hymns help focus our attention on the goodness and glory of God.
-They are simple, tell a story and are written for corporate worship.
+Hymns focus our attention on the goodness and glory of God.
+They are simple, tell a story, and are written for corporate worship.
 Beautifully, they unite generations as a tradition passed along to children and grandchildren.

 - Choose a hymn to study for six weeks.